-I do not see children in my class roster in SmartTeach®.
+I do not see children in my class roster in MyTeachingStrategies®.

-If you do not see children in your SmartTeach® class, this means that children have not been added to your account.
-This will impact both your SmartTeach® and Teaching Strategies Teacher App.
+If you do not see children in your MyTeachingStrategies ® class, this means that children have not been added to your account.
+This will impact both your MyTeachingStrategies ® and GOLD ®

+Documentation app.
 Please reach out to your building administrator and/or District Assessment Coordinator to import your roster into the system.
-You can see find who your DAC is on the WaKIDS Contacts page.

-Who adds children to SmartTeach®?
+Who adds children to MyTeachingStrategies®?

 This is the responsibility of your District Assessment Coordinator (DAC).
-Teachers SHOULD

-NOT create their own classroom or add children to their classrooms in SmartTeach®.
+Teachers SHOULD NOT create their own classroom or add children to their classrooms in MyTeachingStrategies®.
 If you have questions, please contact your DAC.

-I have children from Transition to Kindergarten, ECEAP and/or Head Start in my classroom, can I access their previous data?
+I have children from Transitional Kindergarten, ECEAP and/or Head Start in my classroom, can I access their previous data?

-Yes, children entering TK or kindergarten from an Early Childhood Education and Assistance Program (ECEAP) classroom will have prior GOLD® checkpoint information.
-Head Start child records are not transferred under the OSPI GOLD license.
-Learn how to view this information by reading this SmartTeach® Support Portal article.
+Yes, children entering kindergarten from a Head Start or Early Childhood Education and Assistance Program (ECEAP) classroom will have prior GOLD® checkpoint information.
+Learn how to view this information by reading this MyTeachingStrategies® Support Portal article.
 For additional support, please email WaKIDS.